JetBrains/kotlin-web-site/docs/topics/contribute.md

 If you've found an issue in the Kotlin documentation, feel free to check out [the documentation source code on GitHub](https://github.com/JetBrains/kotlin-web-site/tree/master/pages/docs) and send us a pull request.
+Follow [these guidelines on style and formatting](https://docs.google.com/document/d/1mUuxK4xwzs3jtDGoJ5_zwYLaSEl13g_SuhODdFuh2Dc/edit?usp=sharing).

 Please keep an open line of communication with us because we may have questions and comments on your changes.
 Otherwise, we won't be able to incorporate your contributions.

-The documentation site is built using Markdown and Jekyll.

 ## Create tutorials or videos